DavidParkerDr/goparker/content/post/2018-05-15-even_more_ultimate.md

 | Central Castle   |   |  | 10 |
 | Used all tiles   |   |  | 5 |
 | **total**   |   |  | 286 |

+It is slightly annoying that there are 4 non-scoring tiles there (the pink and blue ones), but there was more value in sacrificing them to bolster the other colours.

 So I ask again: Can you do better?
 This time I carefully remove my glove before slapping it sharply across your cheek.